martinakraus/security-intro-2025/Task_04/CSP.md

 ### Basic CSP

-- Open the application `xss-attack` (you can use the same Application from Task 03)
+- Open the application `xss-attack`
-- Make sure the XSS attack takes place so we know we mitigate it with the CSP Header
+- Make sure the XSS attack takes place so we know we mitigate it with the CSP Header (You have to redo the attack)
 - Configure a minimalistic CSP in angular side (index.html) with the following value and observe the result
   (see console log):